-Sections 1 and 2 add new sections to chapter 19.27 RCW which requires the State Building Code Council to convene two technical advisory groups to convene for the purpose of 1) recommending additions or amendments to the rules or codes for multiplex housing and to exempt this housing from the international building code, and 2) for the purpose of recommending amendments to the international building code that would allow for a minimum dwelling unit size less than 190 square feet but greater than or equal to 70 square feet of habitable space.
-These recommendations shall be provided to the council for implementation in the 2024 international building code and adoption by July 1, 2026.
-A definition of "multiplex housing" is also provided.
+Sections 1 and 2 add new sections to chapter 19.27 RCW which requires the State Building Code Council (SBCC) to convene two technical advisory groups to convene for the purpose of recommending additions or amendments to the rules or codes for multiplex housing and amending minimum dwelling unit size.
+These recommendations must be provided to the SBCC for implementation in the 2024 international building code and adoption by July 1, 2026.